ddnet/ddnet/README.md

 DDNet requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
 The bundled libraries are now in the ddnet-libs submodule.

-Instead you can install these libraries on your system, remove the `config.lua` and `bam` should use the system-wide libraries by default.
+You can install the required libraries on your system, remove the `config.lua` and `bam` should use the system-wide libraries by default.
 You can install all required dependencies and bam on Debian and Ubuntu like this:

     apt-get install libsdl2-dev libfreetype6-dev libcurl4-openssl-dev libogg-dev libopus-dev libopusfile-dev bam

+Or on Arch Linux like this:

+    pacman -S sdl2 freetype2 curl opusfile bam

 If you have the libraries installed, but still want to use the bundled ones instead, you can specify so by running `bam config curl.use_pkgconfig=false opus.use_pkgconfig=false opusfile.use_pkgconfig=false ogg.use_pkgconfig=false`.